garrandall/popular-music-data/tracks/thinking-of-you-grandmaster-slice.md

 And will stand behind me
 100% and won't nag or remind me
 When my ideas are hopeless
-Or i'm on the wrong track
+Or I'm on the wrong track
 Instead she'll hold me in her arms
 Or massage my back
 And treat me like a king
 Make me feel kinda royal
-And when i'm on the road
+And when I'm on the road
 I know that she'll be loyal
 Because we first became friends
 Before our love grew
-Oo girl, yo i'm thinking of you
+Oo girl, yo I'm thinking of you
 Thinking of you
 Dreaming of you and the warmth of your touch
 Visions of you